jax-ml/jax/docs/notebooks/autodiff_remat.md

 +++ {"id": "97vvWfI-fSSF"}

 By applying `jax.checkpoint` to sub-functions, as a decorator or at specific application sites, we force JAX not to save any of that sub-function's residuals.
-Instead, only the inputs of a `jax.checkpoint`-decorated function can be saved, and any residuals are computed on the backward pass from those as needed:
+Instead, only the inputs of a `jax.checkpoint`-decorated function might be saved, and any residuals consumed on the backward pass are re-computed from those inputs as needed:

 ```{code-cell}
 def f2(W1, W2, W3, x):